spiceai/docs/spiceaidocs/docs/reference/file_format.md

 ### Parameters

 - `has_header`: Optional.
-Indicate if the CSV file has header row. default: `true`
+Indicate if the CSV file has header row.
+Defaults to `true`
 - `quote`: Optional.
-A one-character string used to quote fields containing special characters. default: `"`
+A one-character string used to quote fields containing special characters.
+Defaults to `"`
 - `escape`: Optional.
-A one-character string used to represent special characters or to include characters that would normally be interpreted as delimiters or new line characters within a field value. default: `null`
+A one-character string used to represent special characters or to include characters that would normally be interpreted as delimiters or new line characters within a field value.
+Defaults to `null`
 - `schema_infer_max_records`: Optional.
-A number used to set the limit in terms of records to scan to infer the schema. default `1000`
+A number used to set the limit in terms of records to scan to infer the schema.
+Defaults to `1000`
 - `delimiter`: Optional.
-A one-character string used to separate individual fields. default: `,`
+A one-character string used to separate individual fields.
+Defaults to `,`